 The Broadway Melody is important for three things: it was the first sound film to win Best Picture, it was the first all-talking musical Hollywood had produced, and it once featured a Technicolor sequence, sparking an industry-wide interest in colour.
 Historical importance aside, this story of two sisters dreaming of making it big on the Great White Way can be summed up in one word: dated.

 71. The Life of Emile Zola (1937)

-What on earth possessed Warner Bros. to release a film about a novelist and playwright who was virtually unknown outside of his home country of France?
-The Life of Emile Zola is one of the earliest examples of Hollywood’s obsession for the biopic.
-Despite its relative obscurity, one of the film’s main themes—the jailing of French Jewish artillery officer Alfred Dreyfus—has been viewed by many critics as Hollywood’s first attempt to address anti-Semitism and the Nazi Party.
+What on earth possessed Warner Bros. to release a film about a novelist and playwright who was virtually unknown outside of his native France?
+The Life of Emile Zola is an early example of Hollywood’s obsession with the biopic.
+Despite its relative obscurity, one of the film’s plot lines—the jailing of French Jewish artillery officer Alfred Dreyfus—is one of Hollywood’s first attempts to address anti-Semitism and the Nazi Party.

 What Should Have Won Best Picture: The Awful Truth

 70. My Fair Lady (1964)

 Four musicals won Best Picture during the 1960s, and George Cukor’s My Fair Lady is the second-worst of the bunch.
 It’s worth watching for the always-lovely Audrey Hepburn and the lavish costumes, but song-and-dance shouldn’t have trumped the greatest satirical film of the decade—and maybe of all time.

 What Should Have Won Best Picture: Dr. Strangelove

 You should steal these old Hollywood style tips from Audrey Hepburn!